 In 2015, JT launched and now heads the National Graphene Metrology Centre (NGMC), whose role it is to develop metrology and standardisation for the nascent graphene industry.
 JT is also a Scientific Co-Director of the Quantum Metrology Institute (QMI), which covers all of NPL's leading-edge quantum science and metrology research and provides the expertise and facilities needed for academia and industry to test, validate and ultimately commercialise new quantum research and technologies.

 Areas of interest

-At NPL, his research involves a wide range of topics in solid-state physics applied to electrical metrology.
+At NPL, his research has involved a wide range of topics in solid-state physics applied to electrical metrology.
 Key topics are: the behaviour and transport of electrons in nanostructured devices with the aim of developing a quantum standard for electrical current; the quantum Hall effect in both traditional semiconductor systems, as well as graphene, as a primary standard for resistance; and the Josephson effect for a quantum voltage standard.
+JT has also done extensive research in the properties of low-dimensional systems such as graphene and other 2D materials.
 He has co-authored more 100 scientific publications on these topics.